 Keep yourself informed and educated

-If you would like to be kept up to date with what is happening in the additive free world, join our free Additive Free Kids Community group here.
+If you would like to be kept up to date with what is happening in the additive free world, join our free Additive Free Kids email list here.
 If you would like to take it to the next level and take responsibility for the health of your family and educate yourself so that you can make empowered decisions in the supermarket, I invite you to check out our Additive Free Advocates Membership program.

 Frankie Bell is the Managing Director of Additive Free Kids, a food coach, mentor and is one of Australia’s leading activists against additives in foods.